Deformations of algebras in noncommutative geometry: Dglas, the Maurer-Cartan formalism, and proof of formality theorems

-However, $\HKR$ is \emph{not} a dgla morphism, since it does not prserve the Lie bracket.
+However, $\HKR$ is \emph{not} a dgla morphism, since it does not preserve the Lie bracket.
 It does preserve it when restricted to vector fields, but already does not on bivector fields (which would be needed to apply it in order to take a Poisson bivector field and produce a star product).
-For example, $[\HKR(\xi_1 \wedge \xi_2), \HKR(\eta_1 \wedge \eta_2)]$ is not, in general, in the image of $\HKR$: it is not skew-symmetric, as one can see by Definition \ref{d:gerst-br}.
+For example, $[\HKR(\xi_1 \wedge \xi_2), \HKR(\eta_1 \wedge \eta_2)]$, for vector fields $\xi_1,\xi_2,\eta_1$, and $\eta_2$, is not, in general, in the image of $\HKR$: it is not skew-symmetric, as one can see by Definition \ref{d:gerst-br}.